youngjoo-epfl/gconvRNN/README.md

 cite the above paper if you use it.

 ## Status of code
-Currently this code works on Penn Treebank character level language modeling with 'Model2'.
+Currently this code works on Penn Treebank character level language modeling with *Model2*.
+(Char-level modeling is not written in the paper, but I am testing it to reduce the size of input)
 I will update other experiments in the paper soon.

 ## Environment